xueke477/scaffold/README.md

 ## Installation

 This repo itself uses the same src layout that it scaffolds.
-It is built into a distribution package named encapsulated in the `dist/scaffold-1.0.0-py3-none-any.whl` wheel file.
+It is built into a distribution package encapsulated in the `dist/scaffold-1.0.0-py3-none-any.whl` wheel file.
 After installing the distribution package in the _global environment_ of a Python interpreter, the package places an executable `scaffold.exe` in the `Scripts` folder of the global environment on Windows, or `scaffold` in the `bin` folder on \*nix.
 Afterwards, create